Estrogen dominance is popular in women’s health circles because it’s important and prevalent.

 The liver is in charge of metabolizing and inactivating hormones and toxins in our environment that act as hormone mimicking substances.
 If the liver is busy processing a lot of sugar, alcohol, and chemicals from your environment, it can’t take care of all the hormones it is responsible for.
 This ends up being one of the most common underlying issues that lead to symptoms of estrogen dominance.

-In a similar way, the lymphatic system has to be functional enough to bring hormones and hormone-mimicking substances from the rest of the body to the liver where they can be processed.
+In a similar way, the lymphatic system has to be functional to bring hormones and hormone-mimicking substances from the rest of the body to the liver where they can process correctly.

 After they are inactivated and metabolized by the liver (if all goes well), it’s up to the kidneys and colon to get these compounds out of the body.
 If this elimination doesn’t occur, these hormones get partially reactivated and reabsorbed into the body.